niranjantitan76/LandingClubStudy/README.md

 ## Conclusion from Box Plot (Interest Rate by Grade,  Sub Grade and Loan Status) Byvariate Categorical Analysis 4

  - **High-Risk Grades (E, F, G):**

     High median interest rates, reflecting the high likelihood of default.
     Wider IQR and more outliers, signaling a significant variability in risk levels.
     These grades represent borrowers with poor credit histories or unstable incomes.
     Lenders face a high risk of non-payment, which is offset by charging much higher interest rates.

-    Current and default loan staus have highr interest rates than fully paid.
+ - **Current and default loan staus have highr interest rates than fully paid.**
+ - **Analysis reveals significant variation in interest rates depending on the loan purpose.
+Notably, Debt Consolidation and Small Business loans tend to have higher interest rates compared to other loan categories.**

 ![alt text](interestGradeBox.png)
 ![alt text](interestSubgrade.png)